dLogan807/rend-origin/README.md

 ### Important Notes

-After switching to another origin, run `/function rend:remove_all_modifiers` and `/scale reset pehkui:visibility @s` to remove attribute modifiers set by this origin.
+If a Fallen Tether Doll has not placed correctly, attempting to place another at the same location will fix this.

-Due to a bug with Origins alpha 12, attribute modifiers added through powers will apply when unintended.
+Due to a bug with Origins alpha 12, attribute modifiers added through powers will apply inconsistently.

 ### Lore